Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 IYl=1: Execute the kernel and/or the system extended BIOS handler.
 ```

+The handler is entered with IYl already set to 1, so a driver that never needs to prevent the execution of the kernel and system handlers can simply leave the value of IYl untouched.

-This routine will only be invoked if [the "Get initialization parameters" driver query](TODO: link) (for drivers in ROM) or [the "Initialize RAM driver" driver query](TODO: link) (for drivers in RAM) flags that the driver handles extended BIOS calls.
+This routine will only be invoked if _[4.5.3.
+Driver query 3: Get driver initialization parameters](#453-driver-query-3-get-driver-initialization-parameters)_ (for drivers in ROM) or _[4.5.6.
+Driver query 6: Initialize RAM driver](#456-driver-query-6-initialize-ram-driver)_ (for drivers in RAM) flags that the driver handles extended BIOS calls.

 #### 4.4.5.
 DRIVER_QUERY (411Ch)